biggestkd/garage-infra/README.md

-# Starter Infrastructure Repository
+# Garage Infrastructure

-This repository provides a **starter template** for managing infrastructure as code (IaC) using **AWS CloudFormation**.
+This repository provides **templates** for managing infrastructure as code (IaC) using **AWS CloudFormation**.

-It is designed to be the baseline structure for new infrastructure projects, ensuring consistency, modularity, and ease of deployment across apps and systems.
+It is designed to be the baseline structure for new infrastructure projects, ensuring consistency, modularity, and ease of deployment across apps and accounts.

 ---

 ## 📂 Repository Structure

 At the top level, each folder represents an **app/system**.
 Inside each app/system folder, there are **projects**, and inside projects, there are **resource definitions** (e.g., S3 buckets, IAM roles, policies) with optional environment specifiers.

 ```
 starter-infra-repo/